ardydedase/ardydedase.github.io/content/software-engineering/analysis-modeling.md

 Control Objects are usually the last objects to identify.
 Any behaviour that can't be classified as either Boundary or Entity will usually fall under Control Objects.

-Behaves as a glue that connect the other objects of the system.
+Control Objects can also behave as a glue that connects the other objects of the system together.

 #### Typical behaviours
 - Transaction-related